MotherTongues/mothertongues-blog/_posts/2020-08-13-convertextract-app.md

 ### 1. G2P mapping

 *Convertextract* will carry out the streamlining for you, but it has to know what to convert.
 The g2p Mapping is this roadmap.
-See the previous section *What you need to know to understand this post* for more information on how to see if your language is supported.
+See the section *What you need to know to understand this post* for more information on how to see if your language is supported.

 ### 2. Language data